FloSchuberth/cSEM/dev/igsca_tree_port_review.typ

   TODOs.
 T5 closed --- every collector field and the scan cache now have tests, in `test-postestimate_doTrees.R` and `test-helper_doTrees.R` respectively.
   `FAIL 0 | WARN 0 | SKIP 0 | PASS 121` across the two files, still 2 min 05 s.
+- *Ninth pass* --- P5 fixed, and with it P4, P6 and P3's `doTrees` half:
+  `doTrees()` now takes a *fitted* `cSEMResults` and replays that fit's own `csem()` arguments at every node, so no estimator is hard-coded anywhere.
+The snapshots did not move, which is the evidence the replay reproduces the old hard-coded call exactly. `PASS 150` in 2 min 25 s.

 *All behavioural findings are closed, and the suite now runs and asserts.* Every `influence` #sym.times `splitter` combination runs, the three silent failures are